Pupil Behaviour and Discipline Policy

-This policy has been written following consultation with staff and Governors of the Behaviour and Discipline Committee.
-We have paid particular attention to the assertive discipline approach.
+This policy has been written following consultation with staff and governors.

 This is policy should not be read in isolation but should be coupled with the aims and ethos of the school.

-It is hoped that this policy reflects what is currently good practice and will be amended and reviewed in the light of new initiatives or legislation.
+It is hoped that this policy reflects what is currently good practice in schools, and will be amended and reviewed in the light of new initiatives or legislation.